dracaruss/GuardDuty-Automated-Threat-Detection-and-Remediation-Pipeline/README.md

 This script is setup to trigger the GuardDuty function that similates threats, to test that it's working correctly.
 > GuardDuty → EventBridge: AWS handles this automatically.
 > GuardDuty sends to EventBridge automatically by default — it's built into the service, no configuration required on your part.
 >
+> *EventBridge is always running in every AWS account.
+It's the default event bus that every AWS service publishes to automatically.
+You don't create it, you don't enable it, you don't pay for it to exist.
+It's just there.
+What you create are rules that tap into it. *
+>
-> *It's actually one of the clever things about GuardDuty's design.
+> *It's actually one of the clever things about GuardDuty's design in AWS also.
 The moment a finding is generated, AWS publishes it to the default event bus in EventBridge automatically.
 You don't enable it, configure an integration, or set up any forwarding rules.
 It just happens.*
 >
 > Once you turn on the detector, GuardDuty automatically starts analyzing three log sources without you touching them:
 > 1. CloudTrail management events - API calls across your account.